sertansenturk/cookiecutter-ds-docker/docs/index.rst

 .. image:: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-ff69b4.svg
     :target: http://creativecommons.org/licenses/by-nc-sa/4.0/

 ``cookiecutter-ds-docker`` is a personalized, Docker-based cookiecutter template repo for Data Science projects.
-It aims to standardize the common decisions (repo structure, setup, integrations), which I need to consider for each new project, and hence minimize the (overtly dull) start-up effort for future work.
+It aims to standardize the common decisions (repo structure, setup, integrations, etc.), which I need to consider for each new project, and hence minimize the (overtly dull) start-up effort for future work.

 Quickstart
 ----------